 This multi-functional surf workout equipment product launched quite a while ago on Shark Tank.
-It’s similar but slightly less expensive than the Juvo Board ($675), but on their website there seem to be quite a few studios/trainers around the world offering classes with the product.
+On their website there seem to be quite a few studios/trainers around the world offering classes with the product.

 This isn’t a balance board, however you can work on your pop up skills and pop up placements on this extra large Yoga Mat.
 It’s the longest of them all at 84″ L x 36″ W and the mat is 1/4″ thick.
 The design on this surf training mat is a surfboard and shows where your feet should be placed so you can monitor your surf stance.
 They also have various workout videos that go along with it as well.

 Surfing Simulation/Balancing Skills = Balance Board + Surfing VR

 If you don’t want to buy the bigger more expensive balance boards, I came up with a homemade approach to creating my own balance board with a skimboard I had on hand plus the long sized TriggerPoint foam roller.
 I got the idea by watching someone’s Facebook video and it really worked!
 You could also put a shorter surfboard on a Bosu ball and try that.